-The key with Angie’s List is to make sure that your business profile is as full and detailed as it can be.
+The key with Angie’s List is to ensure that your business profile is as full and detailed as possible.
 When you have a ton of relevant information in your business profile, you are more likely to succeed at developing leads in your industry.

 The key with all these marketing methods is to be persistent and versatile; no one approach will grab everyone’s attention and draw all eyeballs to your product or service.